Contributing

 Creating a Feature Branch

 Use descriptive branch names with the following prefixes.
-Features and fixes use an issue number (e.g., feat/025-semantic-diff, fix/026-template-escape), while other types use descriptive names:
+Features and fixes use an issue number (for example, feat/025-semantic-diff, fix/026-template-escape), while other types use descriptive names:

 Example workflow: